wences-sanchez/Knowledge-Base/Introduction to AWS (Legacy).md

 	- ## Chapter 5: Storage
 		-
 		- ### Studying Storage
-			- What are the 3 principal types of storage? #carta
+			- What are the 3 principal types of storage? #flashcard
 				- File-based storage
 					- You give files a name and organize them in folders.
 				- Block storage